js-ojus/oct.java/README.md

    -  `RouteNode`,
    -   ... .

-*  The package `oct.lib` contains the algorithmic code.
+*  This package also contains the algorithmic code.
 Property calculators, molecule analyzers, reaction retro-synthesizers, _etc._, reside here.

 *  The package `oct.util` contains general utility classes and functions that may be useful across the toolkit.

-*  The package `oct.xlate` contains the code to convert molecules and reactions from one format to another.
+*  The package `oct.xlate` contains the code to convert molecules and reactions to (and from) their internal formats from (and to) popular external formats.
+Initial support shall be for MDL formats.

 STATUS
 ------
-The toolkit is currently in its initial stages, and is *not* yet usable.
+The toolkit is currently in its initial stages, and is _not_ yet usable.

 TECHNOLOGY
 ----------
-The main programming language is Java.
-The excellent Guava library from Google is also employed.
-The molecule catalogue and reaction rules are stored in a MongoDB instance.
+The main programming language is __Java__.
+The toolkit makes extensive use of the elegant __Guava__ library.
+The molecule catalogue and the reaction rulebase are proposed to be stored in a no-SQL database instance.

 CONTRIBUTING
 ------------
-Contribution by way of comments, reviews, design suggestions, criticism or patches is most welcome, and shall be gratefully acknowledged.
-Those submitting patches acknowledge that they agree to be bound by the terms in the file LICENSE, available together with this README.
+Participation by way of comments, criticism or feature requests is most welcome, and shall be gratefully acknowledged.
+Currently, patches are not accepted because of copyright issues.
+This may change in future.